WP-for-Church/Sermon-Manager/readme.txt

 * Bible references integrated via Bib.ly for easy text viewing
 * Works with any theme and can be customized to display just the way you like.
 You'll find the template files in the `/views` folder.
 You can copy these into the root of your theme folder and customize to suit your site's design.
 * Full-featured iTunes podcasting support for all sermons, plus each sermon series, preachers, sermon topics, or book of the Bible!
+* Full-featured API for developers (check it out at /wp-json/wp/v2/wpfc_sermon)
+* Jetpack support
+* Completely integrated with WordPress search
 * Quick and professional support

 ### Popular Shortcodes ###